 If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.

-An immune mediated hemolytic anemia has been observed in patients receiving cephalosporin class antibacterials including Rocephin (ceftriaxone) .
+An immune mediated hemolytic anemia has been observed in patients receiving cephalosporin class antibacterials including Rocephin.
 Severe cases of hemolytic anemia, including fatalities, have been reported during treatment in both adults and children.
 If a patient develops anemia while on ceftriaxone, the diagnosis of a cephalosporin associated anemia should be considered and ceftriaxone stopped until the etiology is determined.

-Alterations in prothrombin times have occurred rarely in patients treated with Rocephin (ceftriaxone) .
-Patients with impaired vitamin K synthesis or low vitamin K stores (eg, chronic hepatic disease and malnutrition) may require monitoring of prothrombin time during Rocephin (ceftriaxone) treatment.
+Alterations in prothrombin times have occurred in patients treated with Rocephin.
+Monitor prothrombin time during Rocephin treatment in patients with impaired vitamin K synthesis or low vitamin K stores (eg, chronic hepatic disease and malnutrition).
 Vitamin K administration (10 mg weekly) may be necessary if the prothrombin time is prolonged before or during therapy.

-There have been reports of sonographic abnormalities in the gallbladder of patients treated with Rocephin (ceftriaxone) ; some of these patients also had symptoms of gallbladder disease.
-These abnormalities appear on sonography as an echo without acoustical shadowing suggesting sludge or as an echo with acoustical shadowing which may be misinterpreted as gallstones.
-The chemical nature of the sonographically detected material has been determined to be predominantly a ceftriaxone-calcium salt.
-The condition appears to be transient and reversible upon discontinuation of Rocephin (ceftriaxone) and institution of conservative management.
-Therefore, Rocephin (ceftriaxone) should be discontinued in patients who develop signs and symptoms suggestive of gallbladder disease and/or the sonographic findings described above.
+Ceftriaxone-calcium precipitates in the gallbladder have been observed in patients receiving ROCEPHIN.
+These precipitates appear on sonography as an echo without acoustical shadowing suggesting sludge or as an echo with acoustical shadowing which may be misinterpreted as gallstones.
+The probability of such precipitates appears to be greatest in pediatric patients.
+Patients may be asymptomatic or may develop symptoms of gallbladder disease.
+The condition appears to be reversible upon discontinuation of ceftriaxone sodium and institution of conservative management.
+Discontinue ceftriaxone sodium in patients who develop signs and symptoms suggestive of gallbladder disease and/or the sonographic findings described above.

-Cases of pancreatitis, possibly secondary to biliary obstruction, have been reported rarely in patients treated with Rocephin (ceftriaxone) .
+Cases of pancreatitis, possibly secondary to biliary obstruction, have been reported in patients treated with Rocephin.
 Most patients presented with risk factors for biliary stasis and biliary sludge (preceding major therapy, severe illness, total parenteral nutrition).
-A cofactor role of Rocephin (ceftriaxone) -related biliary precipitation cannot be ruled out.
+A cofactor role of Rocephin-related biliary precipitation cannot be ruled out.